asyncapi/website/content/blog/automated-releases.md

 #### Conditions and sharing outputs

 GitHub Actions has two awesome features:
-- You can set conditions to specific steps
+- You can set conditions for specific steps
 - You can share the output of one step with another

 These features are used in the release workflow to check the version of the package before and after the GitHub and NPM release.

 To share output you must assign an `id` to the step and declare a variable and assign any value to it.
 ```yaml
 - name: Get version from package.json after release step
   id: extractver